pnwairfire/bluesky/README.md

         -c ./test/config/ingestion-through-visualization/DRI6km-2014053000-24hr-PM25-compute-grid-km.json \
          ingestion fuelbeds consumption emissions timeprofiling findmetdata localmet \
          plumerising dispersion visualization export | python -m json.tool > out.json

+(The './bin/' is not actually necessary in this example, since we put the repo bin directory at the head of the PATH env var, but it doesn't hurt to have it.)

 ### Notes about using Docker